sheltermanager/asm3/doc/manual/configuration.rst

 that site.
 It is an easy way of preventing a user from seeing animals who are not at that site without having to configure individual location filters.

+There are a number of "special" location filters, which correspond to animals outside the shelter with particular movements that you may wish to let your users see:

+* Adopted Animals: Allows the user to see previously adopted animals

+* Fostered Animals: Allows the user to see animals currently on foster

+* Retailer Animals: Allows the user to see animals currently with retailers

+* My Fosters: Restricts the user to ONLY see animals they are currently fostering

 User roles
 ----------